angular/angular/CONTRIBUTING.md

     git push origin my-fix-branch
     ```

-11. In GitHub, send a pull request to `angular:master`.
+11. In GitHub, send a pull request to `angular:main`.

 ### Reviewing a Pull Request